What Does Coyote Poop Look Like? (Identify Coyote Scat)

 The fact that you are reading this article means that you’ve spotted certain signs of coyotes (including their poop) on your property.

 If it’s an infrequent occurrence, then you can likely handle the situation on your own.
-However, it is always better to hire a professional who could deal with this more skillfully in case of too many sightings.
+However, it is always better to hire a professional.
+They can deal with the coyote safely and humanely in case the sightings are a little too frequent.

 Want to Let the Pros Handle It?